Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 Here are a few of the tasks we had the opportunity to tackle:

-## Adding Batching Rule for `vmap`
+## Adding Batching Rules for `vmap`
-`vmap` is a transformation that accepts a function that operates on non-batched data and returns a new function that operates on batched input.
+`vmap` is a transformation that accepts a function that operates on non-batched tensors and returns a new function that operates on batched tensors.
 When processing a batched input, an additional dimension, denoted by `in_dims`, is introduced to indicate which dimension to apply the function over.
 Conceptually, it emulates a `for` loop that iterates through all the data points and stacks the results.
-Importantly, it performs this operation efficiently by pushing the `for` loop into the PyTorch operations, effectively vectorizing the computation.
+Importantly, it performs this operation efficiently by pushing the `for` loop into the PyTorch operations, allowing the batches to run in parallel.

 Consider the following example:
 ```python